treangenlab/treangenlab.github.io/_posts/2024-09-28-stampsblog.md

 ---

 ## Overall experience
 I think this was a great learning experience and it was hosted at a fantastic institution that has a remarkable past.
 Proabably my biggest gripe about this conference was the lack of air conditioning in the housing.
-Coming from Houston Texas, where the AC is on so much that there is a 40 degree temperature difference between inside and outside this was a bit of a challenge but it should not defer **anyone** from attending this workshop, it's part of the fun.
+Coming from Houston Texas, where the AC is on so much that there is a 40 degree temperature difference between inside and outside this was a bit of a challenge but it should not defer **anyone** from attending this workshop, it's part of the experience.

 ---

 ## Should you go?
 **Yes**.
-If you are a biologist working on any microbiome analysis this would be a very beneficial experience for you and even if you are slightly seasoned in microbial sequence analysis like myself, I was still able to find it quite useful and gave me some more confidence to help get over the ever present [imposter syndrome.](https://en.wikipedia.org/wiki/Impostor_syndrome) If you have any questions on the STAMPS workshop or on more aspects of my experience feel free to ask a question below and check out the [STAMPS 2024 github!](https://github.com/mblstamps/stamps2024)
+If you are a biologist working on any microbiome analysis this would be a very beneficial experience for you and even if you are slightly seasoned in microbial sequence analysis like myself, I was still able to find it quite useful and gave me some more confidence to help get over the ever present [imposter syndrome.](https://en.wikipedia.org/wiki/Impostor_syndrome) If you have any questions on the STAMPS workshop or on more aspects of my time at STAMPS feel free to reach out via my contact info and check out the [STAMPS 2024 github!](https://github.com/mblstamps/stamps2024)

 ---